MicrosoftDocs/customer-insights/ci-docs/connect-dataverse-managed-lake.md

 # Connect to data in a Microsoft Dataverse managed data lake

-This article provides information on how Dataverse users can quickly connect to analytical entities in a Microsoft Dataverse managed lake.
+Microsoft Dataverse users can quickly connect to analytical entities in a Microsoft Dataverse managed lake.

 > [!NOTE]
 > You must be an admin on the Dataverse organization to proceed and view the list of entities available in the managed lake.